ditrit/OGrEE-Core/wiki/CLI-language.md

 `[sizeU]` is the height in U in a rack
 `[slot]` is the name of the slot in which you want to place the device
 `[template]` is the name of the device template
+`[invertOffset]` is a boolean that tells the 3D client to invert the default offset for positioning the device in its slot (false by default, if not provided)
 `[side]` is from which side you can see the device if not "fullsize".
 This value is for overriding the one defined in the template.
 It can be front | rear | frontflipped | rearflipped*
 If the parent rack doesn't have slots: